Oxfordshire Breastfeeding Support

 Pump Loans

-OBS has a small number of Ameda Lactaline personal double electric breast pumps that can be borrowed for a maximum of 3 weeks, in cases of urgent clinical need ONLY
+OBS has a small number of Ameda Lactaline personal double electric breast pumps that can be borrowed for a period of 3 weeks, in cases of urgent clinical need.

-Pumps can also be commercially hired from the providers below.
+• Hospital grade pumps can also be hired commercially from Ardo and Medela online.
 This list is not exhaustive and OBS has no relationship with these providers.

 Pumps will normally only be loaned to those who have used our services or who have been referred to us.
 If you need feeding support, or are not sure whether you need to express your milk, you can book a slot in our in-person sessions or book a video and phone breastfeeding support.
 Please see the Our Services section of our website to see a full list of how you can access help.

-OBS pump hire costs £10 for the first week and £5 per week for the second and third week.
-If this is not affordable for you, please This email address is being protected from spambots.
+Loan of an OBS pump costs £15 for the first week and £5 per week for the second and third week.
+If this is not affordable for you, please contact us in confidence at This email address is being protected from spambots.
 You need JavaScript enabled to view it..
+Pump stocks are limited.
+We ask that pumps are borrowed for a maximum of three weeks; please This email address is being protected from spambots.
+You need JavaScript enabled to view it. if you need to keep it for longer.

 Oxfordshire Breastfeeding Support is a charity and receives no statutory or health funding.
 Our pump loan prices are set to ensure that we are covering the costs of running the pump loan service.
-If you would like to donate to help protect and support our service, see our list of ways to donate.
+We are grateful for any donations you can make on top of this to support our work.

-For environmental reasons, and to keep the cost of pump loan as low as possible, we are supplying used kits with OBS pumps.
+For environmental reasons, and to keep the cost of pump loan as low as possible, we supply used kits with OBS pumps.

 We have cleaned the silicone parts (diaphragm and valve) by boiling, in accordance with the supplier's instructions.
 The hard plastic parts (flange and collecting bottle) have been washed in hot, soapy water..

-WE RECOMMEND THAT YOU STERILISE ALL WASHABLE PARTS BEFORE YOU USE THE PUMP FOR THE FIRST TIME.
-We can provide a cold water sterilising tablet or a microwave sterilising bag with the pump, if you don't have your own sterilising facilities at home.
-You can download these cleaning instructions to print at home.
+We can provide a cold water sterilising tablet or a microwave sterilising bag with the pump if you don't have your own sterilising facilities at home.
+Please This email address is being protected from spambots.
+You need JavaScript enabled to view it. if you need these.

 After each use: